 The VISTA sensitivities for different filters, the average sky brightness on the site, and other relevant items are listed in Table 4.
 These values change with time.
 For example, the zero points gradually degrade over time between the mirror re-coatings.
-The degradation can reach up to \sim 7% for the bluest bands and up to \sim 2-3% for K_S as seen from the plots2 in Fig. 10-13.
-Mirror coatings are evident in Sept 2009 and Apr 2011, as well as the silver coating degradation in late-2010 - early-2011.
+The degradation can reach up to \sim 7% for the bluest bands and up to \sim 2-3% for K_S as seen from the plots2 in Fig. 10.
 Please, check the VIRCAM web page for the most up to date information.

-6.5 Low Order Wavefront Sensors and Autoquiders
+6.5 Low Order Wavefront Sensors and Autoguiders